anandabits/swift-evolution/proposals/NNNN-static-self.md

 ## Detailed Design

-This proposal introduces a new keyword `StaticSelf` that may be used in protocols to refer to the invariant static type of a conforming construct.
-It may also be used in any lexical context which is enclosed by a type declaration, in which case it is identical to spelling out the full name of that type explicitly.
+This proposal introduces `StaticSelf`, a new keyword that may be used in protocols to refer to the invariant static type of a conforming construct.  `StaticSelf` may also be used in the lexical context of any type declaration.
+In such use, the keyword is identical to spelling out the full name of that type.

 ## Impact on existing code